rocket-icon

 • Can effortlessly understand their roles in the company.

-• They Can also understand their appraisal.
+• They can also understand their appraisal.

 • Employees can easily understand their role in the company and the work too.